Material or financial aid?

 Collective or individual?

 The reception model, of which the implementation started in 2016, generally assigns people to collective reception centres.
 Only asylum seekers with very specific vulnerabilities or reception needs are directly assigned to specialised NGO reception structures or LRI.
-In the collective centres most conditions are delivered in-kind.
+In collective centres, most conditions are delivered in-kind.

 According to the law, all asylum seekers can apply to be transferred to an individual accommodation structure after 6 months in a collective centre.
 Where the person’s asylum application has already been refused at first instance procedure by the CGRS, the transfer will be refused or postponed.
 However, due to the high occupancy rate of the reception system, transfer applications of applicants whose procedure is still ongoing cannot systematically be answered favourably either.
 This means that asylum seekers stay much longer in collective structures (see Conditions in Reception Facilities).